Our Bibisco review covers everything you need to know before using this novel building application.

 The sequel creation feature is also popular amongst editors.
 When your author creates a sequel, you won’t have to reread the entire first novel.
 Instead, you get a detailed understanding of characters and events with Bibisco and can base your editing on this information.

 I also like the Bibisco notetaking feature.
 You can attach notes to specific chapters, scenes, and paragraphs, suggesting changes to authors.
 I’m a fan of version control because it gives editors control over the proofreading process.
 You can manage changes from one screen and find previous versions that might work better.
+You can also check out our GoTranscript review.

 Anyone Writing Books in various languages